I love getting your women’s ministry questions in the Facebook Group and via email.

 I’m looking for theme ideas for our upcoming women’s ministry event.
 Where’s a list of themes I can look at?

 God knows what the specific women in your specific church and community need most.
 Before you “Google,” go to God.
-Check out the post The Best Women’s Ministry Theme Ever.
+Check out the posts Women’s Ministry Themes and The Best Women’s Ministry Theme Ever.

 I need a devotional for our upcoming event.
 Where can I find one?